milahnmartin/milahnmartin/README.md

 # Hi there!
 I'm Milahn Martin 👋

-I'm a dedicated 23-year-old Software Engineer based in Pretoria, South Africa, with a BSc IT (Hons) degree, majoring in Software Engineering.
+I'm a dedicated 23-year-old Software Engineer based in Pretoria, South Africa, with a BSc IT (Hons) degree Cum Laude, majoring in Software Engineering.
 Passionate about creating software solutions and exploring new technologies, I'm on a journey to master Flutter and Golang.

 👨🏻‍💻 **About Me**